mmonereo/so_long/readme.md

 Once the map is checked and parsed, the minilibX loads the sprites, does the first render and the main game loop is started.
 The game is not in real-time and renders occur when the player moves.

-Use the arrow keys or WASD to move and ESC to exit the game.

 ## How to use